 Importance of Curb Weight

-The curb weight of a vehicle plays a crucial role in determining its performance, fuel efficiency, and overall handling.
+The of a vehicle plays a crucial role in determining its performance, fuel efficiency, and overall handling.
 A vehicle with a higher curb weight will typically have better stability on the road, especially at higher speeds.
 This is because the added weight helps to keep the vehicle grounded and less susceptible to swaying or tipping over.

 On the other hand, a vehicle with a lower curb weight may offer better acceleration and maneuverability, as it has less mass to move around.
 This can be particularly advantageous in city driving or off-road situations where agility is key.

 Understanding the curb weight of a vehicle like the Toyota 4Runner is essential for making informed decisions about its usage and capabilities.
-By knowing the curb weight, you can better assess how much weight the vehicle can safely carry in terms of passengers and cargo without compromising its performance or safety.
+By knowing the curb weight, you can better assess how much weight the vehicle can safely carry in terms of passengers and cargo without compromising its or safety.

 How to Determine 4Runner Weight